Dear Your Teen:

 - Express your desire to serve as a source of support for your teen.

-- Normalize his feelings of anger related to stress and let him know that everyone experiences stress and different people respond differently.
+- Normalize his feelings of anger related to stress.
+Let him know that everyone experiences stress and different people respond differently.

 - Discuss specific behaviors you’ve noticed or situations in which your teen seems to be under a lot of pressure.